skip to Main Content

 Bain Sheldon has represented Richmond clients since 2006.
 We care about you and the effects a criminal charge will have on the rest of your life.
 You can depend on us to explore all possible solutions to the issue at hand and fight for your freedom and future.

-Take the first step toward defending yourself after an arrest for aggravated malicious wounding by calling us at 804-282-8625 for a free consultation today.
+Take the first step toward defending yourself after an arrest for aggravated malicious wounding in Virginia by calling us at 804-282-8625 or contacting us online for a free consultation today.

 0 0 votes